 |Professor David Timothy Gortner has been with the VTS faculty since 2008, as Director of the Doctor of Ministry programs, and Professor of Evangelism and Congregational Leadership. |

-Prior to coming to VTS, David served on the faculties of Church Divinity School of the Pacific and the Graduate Theological Union in Berkeley, California, and Seabury-Western Theological Seminary in Evanston, Illinois, teaching pastoral and practical theology, human development, and organizational leadership.
-He also taught psychology courses at Loyola University, National-Louis University, and College of DuPage in Illinois.
+David served previously on the faculties of Church Divinity School of the Pacific and the Graduate Theological Union in Berkeley, California, and Seabury-Western Theological Seminary in Evanston, Illinois, teaching pastoral and practical theology, human development, and organizational leadership.

 David is currently completing books on clergy leadership effectiveness and on young adult religious engagement, as well as a children's book retelling the story of creation.
-He has led conferences and seminars on these topics across the U.S. and Canada.
 David continues to work with churches, schools, and judicatories on evangelism, congregational development, community-building, and young adult ministry, both within and beyond the Episcopal Church.

 David's wife, Heather VanDeventer, serves as Interim Associate Rector for Evangelism and Faith Formation at Christ Church in Alexandria.
 David and Heather have two young daughters.